 Work Quality

 The standards for this project are very high.
 The stakeholder is ISO9001 certified, a member of the Aircraft Electronics Association, and their products are seen as the worldwide standard for ELT testing.
 This team should treat the entire process as a job interview and conduct themselves accordingly.
+Innovative thinking, forward thinking, and personal initiative is highly encouraged within the group culture.
 All reports will be produced in duplicate, with one copy delivered according to the 499 requirements, and one copy provided to WS Technologies Inc. The Canadian Mission Control Center (MCC), who has authorized our team to conduct tests, is also very interested in the outcome of our report, and has asked for a copy.
 Therefore, this report also has the potential to be reviewed by the military and the federal government.

 Team Participation